 • Moisture-resistant when sealed properly

-• Low maintenance and modern in look
+• Low maintenance and creates a modern look

 FAQs